mehedibhai101/After-pandemic_Sales_Growth_Analysis/DAX Calculations/calculated_columns.md

-# 📊 Calculated Columns: Maria's Kitchen Annual Sales Analysis
+# 📊 Calculated Columns

-This documentation provides a comprehensive overview of the Calculated Tables and Calculated Columns used for the Maria's Kitchen analysis.
+This documentation provides a comprehensive overview of the Calculated Tables and Calculated Columns used for the analysis.
 It outlines the structural transformations and row-level logic used to drive business insights and product performance metrics.

 ---